 Hives are a common skin rash that’s often a sign of an allergic reaction.

-Also known as urticaria, hives are raised, itchy weals that appear on your skin.
-They can pop up anywhere on your body, vary from a few millimetres to the size of a hand, and may go away within a few hours or last for a few weeks.
+Also known as urticaria, hives are itchy, raised and swollen red bumps (weals) that appear on your skin.
+They can pop up anywhere on your body, including your ears, face, lips, throat and tongue.
+They vary in size from a few millimetres to the size of a dinner plate.
+Several weals can merge together to form larger patches called plaques.
+They may go away in a few hours or last for a few weeks.

 Hives are a reaction to histamine, a chemical released by your body as part of the immune response.

-They’re more common in children, women aged 30 to 60 and anyone who’s susceptible to allergies.
+They’re more common in children, women aged 30-60 and anyone who’s susceptible to allergies.

 Hives are classed as either: